Anatomically aware dual-hop learning for pulmonary embolism detection in CT pulmonary angiograms: Our approach

 \textbf{Anatomically aware masking and cropping.} The ability to focus on only the regions that are relevant to PE detection can greatly improve efficiency and accuracy.
-In our case regions in which Pulmonary Embolisms may manifest are around the location of the lungs, the heart and the pulmonary artery.
-During the first phase we first detect the lungs and heart masks, using state of the art AI models deployed in many of our products \cite{chamberlin2021automatedOrganSeg}, and then obtain a final PE region of interest by taking the convex hull of the individual organ segments.
+In our case regions in which Pulmonary Embolisms may manifest are around the location of the lungs, the heart and the pulmonary artery, region of interest displayed in Figure \ref{fig:Crop}.
+During the first stage we first detect the lungs and heart masks, using state of the art AI models deployed in many of our products \cite{chamberlin2021automatedOrganSeg,marschner2022segmentation}, and then obtain a final PE region of interest by taking the convex hull of the individual organ segments.
 The convex hull helps with filling any possible gaps between masks, to make sure that all possible PE locations are considered at later stages.
 Note that while the lungs masks would be generally sufficient, the addition of the heart helps cover edge cases such as when one lung is not fully visible, to ensure that the pulmonary artery is still covered by the mask.
-Various issues can lead to lack of visibility, such as liquid fillings, lung collapse or pneumonectomy,
+Various issues can lead to lack of visibility, such as liquid fillings, lung collapse or pneumonectomy.
+More details regarding organ segmentation models are available in Appendix \ref{appendix:organ}.

 \textbf{Anatomically aware pretraining.} By pretraining the model on a pretext task \cite{doersch2016context,gidaris201Rotation,noroozi2017jigsaw}, the model adapts to the structure of the target domain, i.e., herein Computerized Tomography Pulmonary Angiograms.
-We take this a step further by using an anatomically driven task, i.e., landmark detection, which primes the model with knowledge of the complex structure of the human body.
+We take this a step further by using an anatomically driven task, i.e., landmark detection, which primes the model with knowledge of the complex structures of the human body.

-By learning the anatomical structure of the lungs, the model ought to be able to localize each structure, and determine its normal appearance.
+By learning the anatomical structure of the lungs, the model ought to be able to localize each structure and determine its normal appearance.
 This would make it easier to differentiate areas of interest where PEs occur, such as arteries, from veins or the pleural space.